26 Marketing tips for small businesses

 Your value add does NOT have to be expensive, but think what is that little bit extra you can give your clients to create the memory factor so that they become a raving fan who recommends and refers other clients to you.

-As a Dietician, your Premium Package of 10 coaching sessions over 3 months could include a makeover session (hair, clothes, accessories) for all clients who meet their target weight; you could also organise a photo shoot as part of the makeover.
+Like a Dietician, your Premium Package of 10 coaching sessions over 3 months could include a makeover session (hair, clothes, accessories) for all clients who meet their target weight; you could also organise a photoshoot as part of the makeover.

 As an Art Therapist, you could have an Art Pack or a beautiful art notebook/scrapbook that is included for clients who book 3 or more sessions.